As a general contractor, you’re responsible for making sure your projects run smoothly and your clients and subcontractors are happy.

 Florida is unique in that it requires you to pass your state certification exam before you can apply for your general contractor license.
 You need to schedule your exam with Professional Testing, Inc.

-Note that the exam is only available to be taken in February, April, June, August, October and December.
+Note: Test-takers can only take the exam in February, April, June, August, October and December.

 Learn more about Florida general contractor license and insurance requirements.